chu-data-lab/CleanML/README.md

 ## Extend Domain of Attributes
 ### Add new datasets:
 To add a new dataset, first, create a new folder with dataset name under `/data` and create a `raw` folder under the new folder.
 The `raw` folder must contain raw data named `raw.csv`.
 For dataset with inconsistencies, it must also contain the inconsistency-cleaned version data named `inconsistency_clean_raw.csv`.
-For dataset with mislabels, it must also contain the mislabel-cleaned version data named `mislabel_clean_raw.csv`.The structure of the directory looks like:
+For dataset with mislabels, it must also contain the mislabel-cleaned version data named `mislabel_clean_raw.csv`.
+The structure of the directory looks like:
 <pre>
 .
 └── data